Holiday cottages and self-catering accommodation in Icklesham

 There is an old smock windmill on Hogs Hill which has been restored and was once used as a recording studio by Sir Paul McCartney.
 Icklesham Parish has three SSSIs (Sites of Special Scientific Interest) nearby which include Winchelsea, Rye Harbour, and Dungeness/Romney/Rye Harbour.

-Icklesham is a great village to set up a holiday base in because it has pretty views, good amenities and it’s within good driving distance of the coast and nature reserves.
+Icklesham is a great village to set up an East Sussex holiday base in because it has pretty views, good amenities and it’s within good driving distance of the coast and nature reserves.
 You'll find plenty of great places to stay amongst our collection of Icklesham cottages, holiday homes and self-catering accommodation.